alvaromb/alvaromb.com/src/pages/notes/scaling-teams/index.md

 # Chapters

-## Scaling hiring: growing the team
+## Scaling hiring: Growing the team

 - A well-designed hiring process yields great results for the company.
 - Hire to cover gaps, not for _warm bodies_.